FgmBvB/azure-infrastructure-roadmap/02-Compute/01-Virtual-Machines/03-Availability-and-Storage/README.md

 | **Premium SSD** | Production applications and databases |
 | **Premium SSD v2** | Performance-sensitive transactional workloads |
 | **Ultra Disk** | High-performance databases requiring extremely low latency |

 ---

+## Ephemeral OS Disks

+An **Ephemeral OS Disk** stores the operating system locally on the Azure host instead of using a remote Managed Disk.

+Benefits include:

+- Faster provisioning
+- Lower latency
+- No Managed Disk storage cost
+- Faster VM reimaging

+Ephemeral OS Disks are well suited for stateless workloads such as:

+- Virtual Machine Scale Sets
+- AKS worker nodes
+- Build agents
+- Temporary application servers

+Limitations include:

+- The operating system disk is recreated if the VM is redeployed or deallocated.
+- Not supported on every VM size.
+- Not suitable for workloads requiring persistent operating system storage.

+Applications requiring persistent data should continue using Managed Disks.

+---